Morebec/YDB/CONTRIBUTING.md

 A coding standard is a necessary mean to ensure that developers can work on the project's code in a way that is consistent and familiar for everyone.
 We have decided to follow the PSR-1, PSR-2 and PSR-4 standards to align ourselves with a great amount of well-known PHP projects.

-To enforce these rules, we rely on the [https://cs.symfony.com/](PHP-CS-Fixer Tool).
+To enforce these rules, we rely on the [PHP-CS-Fixer Tool](https://cs.symfony.com/).

 ### Git
 #### Commit messages